glizzykingdreko/PerimeterX-Captcha-WASM/README.md

 - `main.js`:
   - The primary entry point of the application.
-  - Loads the WebAssembly script.
+  - Reads and loads a WASM script from a file named `script.txt` which contains the WebAssembly code in an "encrypted" format.
   - Once the WASM script is loaded, it calls functions from the `functions` object exported from `helpers.js`.

 - `helpers.js`: